- Target muscle: Gluteus Maximus

 - Repeat the exercise with your opposite leg.

 - You can keep your free leg either extended or flexed.

 - To prevent the bench from tipping over, place it against a wall.

 - Do not allow your back to arch or your pelvis to tilt.
 Keep your torso rigid.

 - Instead of a weight plate, you can use a dumbbell.

 - Avoid using a very heavy weight with the weighted one-leg hip thrust because it can place too much rotational force (torque) on your lower back (lumbar spine).
 If you want to do very heavy hip thrusts, use the barbell hip thrust.

-- See also the barbell one-leg hip thrust.
+- See also the hip thrust and the barbell one-leg hip thrust.